luiscoco/Angular_Brief_Introduction/README.md

 <p>{{ 'hello world' | titlecase }}</p> <!-- "Hello World" -->
 ```

-These pipes are powerful tools for formatting and displaying data in your Angular applications, allowing you to keep your component code clean and focused on business logic, while the template handles the display logic.
+These pipes are powerful tools for formatting and displaying data in your Angular applications, allowing you to keep your component code clean and focused on business logic, while the template handles the display logic

 Each pipe is designed to be used in template expressions, making them both convenient and efficient for transforming data directly in the UI layer

 ### 14.2.
-Custom Pipes for Data Transformatio
+Custom Pipes for Data Transformation

 Angular pipes are used for transforming output in templates